yormi/AsyncIt/README.md

 ## Troubleshooting

 Don't forget to reject the promises if you're using any.
 Just throwing an error in a promise without rejecting will swallow the error.

+The test pass when it should not ?
+Make sure your test is over when it returns or otherwise you have to return a promise.

 ## Feedbacks...
 Contributions...